Bank and Utility Scams

 Date: 02/27/2017

-Got a phone call from your bank or utility providers?
-Better make sure it’s really them.
+Did you get a phone call from your bank or utility providers?
+You better make sure it’s really them.
+Here is the latest on bank and utility scams.

 In every case, the caller is after the victim’s personal information.
 Some of these scams also involve extortion, as the scammer threatens to cut off the utility service or close the checking account if immediate payment isn’t made.